net-lisias-kspu/ContractConfigurator/Parameters.md

         minCrew = 1
         maxCrew = 10

+        // (Optional) Specific Kerbal(s) that must be on board.
+Can be
+        // specified multiple times, but cannot be used with the other
+        // attributes on this parameter.
+        kerbal = Jebediah Kerman

         // Text to use for the parameter
         // Default (maxCrew = 0) = Crew: Unmanned
         // Default (maxCrew = int.MAXVALUE) = Crew: At least <minCrew> Kerbals